AI Agents

 From Responses to Autonomous Systems

 An AI agent is not just a smarter chatbot.
-It is a system designed to move from intention to action with more independence than a standard AI interface.
+It is a system designed to move from intention to action.

-That does not mean every agent is fully autonomous or futuristic in a dramatic sense.
-In many real environments, an agent is simply a structured AI system that can handle a chain of tasks with more independence than a normal chatbot.
+That does not mean every agent is fully autonomous or futuristic.
+In many real environments, an agent is simply a structured AI system that can handle a chain of tasks with more independence than a normal AI interface.

-What makes that important is not novelty.
-It is the practical reduction of friction between intention, execution, and outcome.
+The practical value is not novelty.
+It is reducing the friction between intent, execution, and outcome.

 What Are AI Agents?